-89. Ideology in itself may no longer be a particularly dynamic factor in Eastern Europe, but it is ever-present and is used in a very systematic manner to explain, legitimise and help to maintain the influence of the USSR.
+70. Ideology in itself may no longer be a particularly dynamic factor in Eastern Europe, but it is ever-present and is used in a systematic manner to legitimise and help to maintain the influence of the USSR.
 Moscow is unlikely to abandon the principle of "Socialist internationalism", the official term given to what has been known as the Brezhnev Doctrine.
+Indeed, the signature of the Helsinki Final Act, Moscow has attempted to strengthen the political and ideological links with its allies, re-emphasising the tenet that relations between "Socialist" states are of a higher order than others.

-- 90. Ideology and the protection of "Socialist gains" will as before be presented as the basis of the extensive network of bilateral friendship treaties built up since 1968 which link the East European countries to one another and the USSR. - 91.
+- 71. Ideology and the protection of "Socialist gains" will as before be presented as the basis of the extensive network of bilateral friendship treaties built up since 1968 which link the East European countries to one another and the USSR. - 72.
 Regular bilateral contacts at government level give the USSR the opportunity to follow and to comment on the internal situation of its allies.
 The Soviet Communist Party maintains contacts at many levels with the Parties in Eastern Europe.
 As this is an essential instrument of Soviet control, it will not change in the foreseeable future.
-These contacts, plus the activities of the Soviet secret police, will be used both for applying pressure at the level required, and for gathering information about internal developments in Eastern Europe. - 92.
+These contacts, plus the activities of the Soviet secret police, will be used both for applying pressure at the level required, and for gathering information about internal developments in Eastern Europe. - 73.
 The Political Secretariat and Committee of Foreign Ministers established by the Warsaw Pact countries in 1976 may intensify the practice of multilateral consultation, but it still remains to be seen how this multilateral approach will develop; it seems probable that most Soviet-East European relations will continue to be transacted bilaterally.

-- Economic
+Economic

-93. In most of the East European countries there is a direct link between the stability of the régimes and the fulfilment of economic expectations.
+74. In most of the East European countries there is a direct link between the stability of the régimes and the fulfilment of economic expectations.
 The Soviet Union will give high priority to playing its part to enable consumer demand in the East European countries to be satisfied by allowing the East European countries to trade with the West, supplying them with certain raw materials and energy at relatively cheap prices, and consenting to allocation of funds for consumer priorities rather than military expenditures.
-If the Soviet Union experiences an energy crisis in the 1980s, it will have to re-evaluate the tradeoffs between continued economic support of Eastern Europe and its own exports for hard currency.
-At this stage, however, it appears that Moscow would continue to avoid any steps which could cause destabilization in Eastern Europe.
+It is true that continuing Soviet demands levied on the industrial production capabilities of the East European countries, and the reliance of the latter on Soviet raw materials, especially energy, may lead to conflicting claims on allocation of production and resources.
+Soviet Union experiences an energy crisis in the 1980s, it will have to re-evaluate the trade-offs between continued economic support of Eastern Europe and its own exports for At this stage, however, it appears that hard currency.
+Moscow would continue to avoid any steps which could cause destabilisation in Eastern Europe.

-- In CEMA, the USSR will press forward with attempts 94. to build "Socialist integration", i.e. mutual economic dependence.
+75. In CEMA, the USSR will press forward with attempts to build "Socialist integration". i.e. mutual economic dependence.
+There is already considerable economic interdependence and this is likely to grow.
+The Soviet Union and the East European countries need one another, both as producers of certain industrial goods, and as markets for their products which often cannot compete in the world market.
 An increasing tendency toward economic co-operation projects serves to reinforce East European dependence on the Soviet Union and vice-versa.
-Also, in the absence of the development of new energy sources by the East European States, their dependence on Soviet energy will restrain them from taking overly independent courses in the economic field. - 95.
-These considerations will be affected by future trends in East-West economic relations.
+Also, in the absence of the development of new energy sources by the East European states, their dependence on Soviet energy will restrain them from taking overly independent courses in the economic field.